Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Introduction

-In this paper, we solve the difficulty by developing a \textit{non-asymptotic Gaussian approximation} \cite{chernozhukov2013gaussian,chernozhukov2014gaussian} for the empirical Wasserstein distance.
-Intuitively, we approximate the distance by a supremum of Gaussian processes and prove that it is a consistent approximator.
-Importantly, the approximation does not require a limit distribution.
-Hence we can avoid the problem of an unavailable limit.
-As a consequence, we can evaluate the uncertainty of the empirical Wasserstein distance on general multivariate data without substantial restrictions.
-For practical use, we also propose an efficient multiplier bootstrap algorithm to calculate the approximator.
-Based on the approximation scheme, we develop a goodness-of-fit test which can control the type I error arbitrary, and also demonstrate their performance by several experiments.
+In this study, we aim to overcome this limitation by developing a \textit{non-asymptotic Gaussian approximation} \citep{chernozhukov2013gaussian,chernozhukov2014gaussian} for the empirical {$1$-Wasserstein distance}.
+We approximate the distance using a supremum of Gaussian processes and prove that it is a consistent approximator.
+Importantly, the approximation does not require a limit distribution, hence we can avoid the problem of an unavailable limit.
+Consequently, we can evaluate the uncertainty of the empirical {$1$-Wasserstein distance} for general multivariate data without substantial restrictions.
+Intuitively, we show that it is possible to infer the empirical {$1$-Wasserstein distance} with a non-asymptotic distributions even when it does not have asymptotic distributions due to its supremum over the large function space.
+For practical applications, we propose an efficient multiplier bootstrap algorithm to calculate the approximator.
+Based on the approximation scheme, we develop a goodness-of-fit test that can control the type I error, and also demonstrate its performance through several experiments.

-We summarize the contributions of this paper as follow: \begin{enumerate} \item[(i)] Develop an approximation scheme for the empirical measure with the Wasserstein distance.
-It is applicable for general multivariate data without strong assumptions, and it solves an open question for statistical inference with the Wasserstein distance. \item[(ii)] Provide a multiplier bootstrap method for the statistical inference methods, which is computationally more efficient than other bootstrap and numerical methods. \item[(iii)] Develop one-sample and two-sample hypothesis test schemes and model selection algorithm based on the Wasserstein distance.
-To our knowledge, it is the first study to develop a test for general multivariate data. \end{enumerate}
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item[(i)] An approximation scheme is developed for the empirical {$1$-Wasserstein distance}.
+This scheme is applicable to general multivariate data without strong assumptions, and answers the question of statistical inference using the {$1$-Wasserstein distance}. \item[(ii)] A multiplier bootstrap method is proposed to conduct the statistical inference, which is computationally more efficient than other bootstrap and numerical methods. \item[(iii)] One-sample and two-sample hypothesis test schemes and a model selection algorithm are developed based on the {$1$-Wasserstein distance}. \end{enumerate}